Categories: Technology

 Developed in partnership with Microsoft, Arccos Caddie shows a player their optimal strategy on any hole in the world.
 Its AI engine is fueled by golf’s richest data set, which includes over 100 million shots hit during 750,000+ rounds played by the Arccos community, and 418 million GPS mapping data points on 40,000+ courses worldwide.

-In April Arccos teamed-up with Microsoft’s Commercial Software Engineering (CSE) team “to develop novel method for rapidly pre-labeling training data for image segmentation models,” according to Clemens Wolff on the Microsoft Developer Blog.
+In April Arccos teamed-up with Microsoft’s Commercial Software Engineering (CSE) team “to develop a novel method for rapidly pre-labeling training data for image segmentation models,” according to Clemens Wolff on the Microsoft Developer Blog.

 Clemens Wolff